Cloning systems and action operads: From cloning systems to action operads

-\begin{rem} As mentioned in Section \ref{section:cloning_systems}, most of the known examples of cloning systems are bilateral.
-Consequently, for all those examples, we have identified an action operad structure on them.
+\begin{rem} As mentioned in Section \ref{section:cloning_systems}, most of the known examples of cloning systems are bilateral and even operadic.
+Consequently, for all those examples, we have identified a general action operad structure on them.
 However, a natural question arises: is it possible to interpret the remaining Example~\ref{examp:DirectPowers} and Example~\ref{examp:UpperTriangularMatrices}, in operadic terms?
 The answer is yes.
-Both examples have in common that their structural map $\pi$ is trivial and that the only condition that fails for them to be bilateral cloning systems is axiom (viii).
+Both examples have in common that their structural map $\pi$ is trivial (see Remark \ref{rem: pi trivial for action operad}) and that the only condition that fails for them to be operadic bilateral cloning systems is axiom (viii).

-Repeating the construction of Proposition \ref{prop:CloningtoOper} for these examples, and noticing that axiom (viii) is only applied to show the compatibility of the group multiplication with the $\circ_i$ products, one gets the structure of a non-symmetric operad in sets (see Definition \ref{def:actionoperad}).
-The reason why they are not bilateral is that a bilateral cloning system with $\pi$ trivial corresponds under the correspondence with a non-symmetric operad in groups. \end{rem}
+Repeating the construction of Proposition \ref{prop:CloningtoOper} for these examples, and noticing that axiom (viii) is only applied to show the compatibility of the group multiplication with the $\circ_i$ products, one gets the structure of a non-symmetric operad \emph{on sets} (see Definition \ref{def:actionoperad}).
+The reason why they are not operadic is that an operadic cloning system with $\pi$ trivial has an associated non-symmetric operad \emph{on groups} via Theorem \ref{thm:BijectionActOpdsAndOperadicCS}. \end{rem}